johanix/dns-week-hackathon/README.md

 `my.zone.
 IN DSYNC ANY ERROR 1234 error-receiver.my.zone.`

 ### 1.b.
-Define a new EDNS(0) EDE code for "multi-provider errors".
+Define a set of new new EDNS(0) EDE code points.

-Use the private EDE space.
+Use the private EDE space to define code points and "extra text" for various "multi-provider errors".

-1.c.
+### 1.c.
 Implement an extremely simple error-receiver.

 The receiver should only listen for NOTIFY messages with an attached EDNS(0) EDE OPT.
 On receipt of such a message it should be configureable what to do with it.
-At least "print to terminal" and "send to syslog" should be supported.
+A good start would be to support "print to terminal" and "send to syslog".

 ### 1.d.
 Implement a simple CLI sender tool.